finagle/finch/docs/endpoint.md

 val both: Endpoint[Int :: String :: HNil] = i :: s
 ```

-No matter what are the types of left-hand/right-hand endpoints (`HList`-based endpoint or value
+No matter what the types of left-hand/right-hand endpoints are (`HList`-based endpoint or value
-endpoint) when applied to `::` compositor, the correctly constructed `HList` will be yielded as a
+endpoint), when applied to the `::` compositor, the correctly constructed `HList` will be yielded.
-result.

 #### Coproduct Endpoints

 A coproduct `Endpoint[A :+: B :+: CNil]` represents an endpoint that returns a value of either type
 `A` or type `B`.
-The `:+:` (i.e., space invader) combinator  mechanic is close to `orElse` function
+The `:+:` (i.e., space invader) combinator  mechanic is close to the `orElse`
-defined of `Option` and `Try`: if the first endpoint fails to match the input, it fails through to
+function defined in `Option` and `Try`: if the first endpoint fails to match the input, it fails
-the second one.
+through to the second one.

 ```scala
 import io.finch._